Glacier National Park

 Hike in Groups

 Hiking in groups significantly decreases your chances of having a bear encounter.
 There have not been any reported attacks on groups of four (4) or more in Glacier.
-If you are a solo hiker looking for company, check the Ranger-led Activity Guide for guided hikes.
+If you are a solo hiker looking for company, consider joining a ranger-led hike.

 While taking a jog or a run may be good exercise, joggers and runners run the risk of surprising a bear on the trail.
 Trail running is highly discouraged.